kaunto/companies-act-2016/part-1-preliminary/section-2-interpretation.md

 **“members’ voluntary winding up”** means a winding up under [Subdivision 4 of Division 1 of Part IV](../part-4-cessation-of-companies/division-1-voluntary-and-compulsory-winding-up/subdivision-4-members-voluntary-winding-up/), where a declaration has been made and lodged under [section 443](../part-4-cessation-of-companies/division-1-voluntary-and-compulsory-winding-up/subdivision-3-voluntary-winding-up/section-443.-declaration-of-solvency.md);

 **“minimum subscription”**—

-     \(a\)  in relation to any shares of an unlisted recreational club which are offered to the public for
-     subscription, means the amount stated in the prospectus relating to the offer as stated in the [First
+  * in relation to any shares of an unlisted recreational club which are offered to the public for subscription, means the amount stated in the prospectus relating to the offer as stated in the [First Schedule](../part-5-miscellaneous/division-4-saving-and-transitional/section-620.-repeal-and-savings/first-schedule.md);
-     Schedule](../part-5-miscellaneous/division-4-saving-and-transitional/section-620.-repeal-and-savings/first-schedule.md);

-     \(b\)  in relation to any issue of, offer for subscription or purchase of, or invitation to subscribe for or
-     purchase, shares made under the Capital Markets and Services Act 2007 \[Act 671\], means the amount
-     stated in the prospectus relating to the issue, offer or invitation in accordance with the requirements of
-     the Securities Commission relating to contents of prospectuses,
+  * in relation to any issue of, offer for subscription or purchase of, or invitation to subscribe for or purchase, shares made under the Capital Markets and Services Act 2007 \[Act 671\], means the amount stated in the prospectus relating to the issue, offer or invitation in accordance with the requirements of the Securities Commission relating to contents of prospectuses,

 as the minimum amount which in the opinion of the directors must be raised by the issue of the shares so offered;